 The edges of the surrounding plateaus are reaching altitudes some more than 400 meters.
 From them, you have very nice views, especially on the town of Trieste/Trst and its surroundings.
 We took two times an opportunity to be there in the time of the famous "Barcolana" race, where some 4000 sails vessels are racing on the sea, just outside Trieste/Trst.
 You can admire an endless number of white spots on the sea mirror, as if by some wonder snow would cover the bay.

 While the path through the valley is reserved for hikers, bikers are using the course of the ex railway.
-It ascended from Trieste/Trst, over the slopes of Val Rosandra / Glinščica reached the point above Botazzo/Botač, and continued on the Slovenian territory, coming out at Kozina.
-That is a nice challenge for mountain bikers, who can then return by ordinary roads.
-Also over the neighbouring plateaus many mountain bike routes lead.
+It ascended from Trieste/Trst, over the slopes of Val Rosandra / Glinščica reached the point above Botazzo/Botač, and continued on the todays Slovenian territory, coming out at Kozina.
+That is a nice challenge for mountain bikers, who can then return by ordinary roads or by train.
+By far the best tour is from Kozina down by the ex railway, through Val Rosandra and in Trieste.
+Then by tne boat to Muggia / Milje and by bike further to Koper.
+From there by train back.
+Over the neighbouring plateaus also many mountain bike routes lead.

+The area was inhabited already in prehistoric times, what proves the remains of two bigger castellums: on Monte San Michele and on Monte Carso / Griža.
 The remains of Ancient Roman aqueduct were already mentioned.
 The second nice landmark is the cute church of Santa Maria.
-As in previous centuries through the valley a frequented path went inland, above the path people built even before the 13th ventury a modest church.
+As in previous centuries through the valley a frequented trade route went inland (important due to Trieste salt works), above the path people built even before the 13th century a modest church.
 A bit remote, but nicely on the plateau edge above Trieste/Trst, stands the castle of Socerb.
 Today it is a restaurant, offering you a most beautiful panorama over the Bay of Trieste/Trst.
-And finally, also the hamlet of Botazzo/Botač with its popilar inn is typical for this karst region.
+Another medieval castle was Vikumberg, just below Žerjalski vrh (hill).
+And finally, also the hamlet of Botazzo / Botač with its popular inn is typical for this karst region.